Out-of-distribution Generalization via Partial Feature Decorrelation: Experiments

-As shown in Table \ref{tab:sindv}, our method achieved the lowest $\beta\text{\_v\_error}$ and SE in all experiments comparing with all baselines including state-of-the-art method DWR.
-It demonstrates that our proposal can effectively mitigate the model misspecification problem and improve the stability of the model across different test dataset.
-Meanwhile, we can notice that the performance of our proposal is stable when the sample size changing, but the performance of the state-of-the-art method DWR is affected by the sample size as shown in Table \ref{tab:sindv}.
-It shows that our method is more robust when using different training sample size.
+We can notice that the performance of our proposal is stable when the sample size changing, but the performance of the state-of-the-art method DWR is affected by the sample size as shown in Table \ref{tab:sindv}.
+It shows that our method is more robust when training with a small number of samples.

-These observations lead to the conclusion that our method can achieve better stability across different test datasets.
-Moveover, the experimental results also demonstrate that our proposal is more stable when dealing with limited sample numbers.
+These observations lead to the conclusion that our proposal can achieve better stability across different test datasets than the state-of-the-art methods.